Which of the following correctly lists the layers of the skin fro... | Channels for Pearson+

 1

-Step 1: Understand the structure of the skin.
-The skin is composed of three main layers: the epidermis (outermost layer), the dermis (middle layer), and the hypodermis (innermost layer, also known as subcutaneous tissue).
+Step 1: Understand the structure of the skin, which consists of three primary layers: the epidermis (outermost layer), the dermis (middle layer), and the hypodermis (innermost layer).

-Step 3: Identify the correct order of the layers from outermost to innermost.
-The sequence should start with the epidermis, followed by the dermis, and then the hypodermis.
+Step 3: Analyze the options provided in the question and identify the correct order based on anatomical knowledge of the skin layers.

-Step 4: Compare the given options to the correct order.
-The correct answer should match the sequence: Epidermis, dermis, hypodermis.
+Step 4: Confirm that the correct order of the layers from outermost to innermost is: Epidermis, Dermis, Hypodermis.

-Step 5: Eliminate incorrect options by checking if they deviate from the correct order.
-For example, options like 'Hypodermis, dermis, epidermis' or 'Epidermis, hypodermis, dermis' are incorrect because they do not follow the anatomical arrangement of the skin layers.
+Step 5: Eliminate the incorrect options by comparing them to the correct anatomical sequence of the skin layers.

 Watch next